-- 1) without the right to make it, - 2) outside the health care facility authorized to make such surgery or procedure, or - 3) at the pregnancy term above twelve weeks, but before the beginning of the twenty-second week, in the absence of the ground established by law, which allows artificial abortion during that term, -
+1) without the right to make it,

+2) outside the health care facility authorized to make such surgery or procedure, or

+3) at the pregnancy term above twelve weeks, but before the beginning of the twenty-second week, in the absence of the ground established by law, which allows artificial abortion during that term, -

 Article 4.2.13.
-Artificial abortion as a result of coercion or deception

-- 1) forced a pregnant woman to commit an artificial abortion, or - 2) provided a pregnant woman with the knowingly false information, as a result of which she underwent artificial abortion, committed a crime of the gravity degree 5.
+Artificial abortion as a result of coercion or deception as a result of which she underwent artificial abortion, - committed a crime of the gravity degree 5.